Alzheimer's genes: Are you at risk?

 Researchers have identified a number of genes associated with Alzheimer's disease.
+Some genes increase your likelihood of developing the disease (risk genes).
+Others guarantee that you will develop a disease (deterministic genes), though these are rare.
 However, genetic risk factors are just one of the factors involved in getting Alzheimer's disease.

 Most common late-onset Alzheimer's gene

-The most common variety of Alzheimer's disease usually begins after age 65 (late-onset Alzheimer's disease).
-The most common gene associated with late-onset Alzheimer's disease is called apolipoprotein E (APOE).
+The most common type of Alzheimer's disease usually begins after age 65 (late-onset Alzheimer's disease).
+The most common gene associated with late-onset Alzheimer's disease is a risk gene called apolipoprotein E (APOE).

 APOE has three common forms: